Chitlapakkam: Overview

-Along with the basic theme of peaceful middle/upper middle class kinship the main attraction near the area is the famed Kumaran Kundram temple of Lord Muruga atop the hill.
-It is a 15-minute walk from Chitlapakkam.
+The Kumaran Kundram temple of Lord Muruga is a 15-minute walk from Chitlapakkam.

 Chitlapakkam lake has water almost all throughout the year; there are plans to modernize it with boating facilities.

 Chitlappakkam and Sithalapakkam are frequently confused, as both are suburbs of Tambaram.
 Chitlappakkam is the more developed and well-established suburb.

 Chitlapakkam is a fast-developing part of the city, and many people from Other places have relocated there because of its green environment, water availability, proximity to OMR and to MEPZ and GST Road.
 With advent of mini buses connecting Chitlapakkam to Chrompet and to Tambaram and Tambaram Sanatorium railway stations and also due to introduction of share autos connectivity and access has dramatically improved.
 There is a government bus No 52 D which operates 2 services from the chitlapakkam pond to Parrys Corner at 11 am and also at 4 pm daily.
+This bus stand near Chitlapakkam water tank is 75 years old.
 Similarly mini bus No S3 connects Chitlapakkam to Chrompet while bus No S8 connects it to Tambaram.